pantaluna/esp32-mjd-starter-kit/Projects/esp32_am2320_temperature_sensor_using_lib/README.md

 ## Project Description

-This project demonstrates the basics of using the MJD component "mjd_am2320" for the Aosong AM2320 temperature sensor.
+This project demonstrates the basics of using the MJD component "mjd_am2320" for the Aosong AM2320 temperature and humidity sensor.

 Use it to get insights in how to use this component.

-Goto the component "components/mjd_am2320" for installation and usage/wiring instructions, data sheets, FAQ, photo's, etc. for the hardware and software.
+Goto the component "components/mjd_am2320" for installation and **usage/wiring instructions**, data sheets, FAQ, photo's, etc. for the hardware and software.